-During 18 weeks pregnancy, your body is super busy in making the baby.
+During 18 weeks of pregnancy, your body is super busy in making the baby.
 It is going to be a super hard period and not so much fun for you.
 At 18 weeks pregnant, stress and discomfort may keep you awake all night long.
-Here is a list of symptoms which can trigger during 18 weeks pregnancy.
+Here is a list of symptoms which can trigger during 18 weeks of pregnancy.
+(1) (2)

-Varicose vein is not uncommon when we talk about week 18 pregnancy.
+The varicose vein is not uncommon when we talk about week 18 pregnancy.
 Varicose veins refer to a visible web of purple and black swollen veins caused due to extra pressure on the circulatory system.
 Changing your positions often, avoiding tight clothes, exercising and propping your legs up can help in relieving discomfort.
+(6)

-- At 18 weeks pregnancy, your belly is constantly expanding and stretching.
+- At 18 weeks of pregnancy, your belly is constantly expanding and stretching.
+(8)

-- During 18 weeks pregnancy you can feel your uterus just below your belly button.
+- During 18 weeks of pregnancy, you can feel your uterus just below your belly button.

 - You may also notice your baby’s movements or may even notice your baby’s hiccups.

-During 18 weeks pregnancy, your mind is working extra hours which can affect on your sleep cycle.
+During 18 weeks of pregnancy, your mind is working extra hours which can affect your sleep cycle.

-What Developments Did Your Baby Made During 18 Week Pregnancy?
+What Developments Did Your Baby Make During 18 Week Pregnancy?

-- This week your baby has grown about 14 cm long which is almost equal to size of a capsicum.
+- This week your baby has grown about 14 cm long which is almost equal to the size of capsicum.
+(10)